Your gluteus maximus is, as suggested by its name, the largest muscle in your body. It's crucial to providing powerful pedal strokes.

 Unfortunately, it's very common for this excellent muscle group to under-perform, leading to a loss of power and even injury.

-The issue is endemic amongst cyclists and runners who work at prominently desk based jobs, effectively sending their derrières to sleep for eight hours of the day before asking them to return to being the strongest muscle of the body for a few hours at a time.
+The issue of underperforming glute muscles is endemic amongst cyclists and runners who work at prominently desk based jobs, effectively sending their derrières to sleep for eight hours of the day before asking them to return to being the strongest muscle of the body for a few hours at a time.

 “The glutes are the biggest muscles in your body, so if you use them you’re more of an engine.
 But the muscle group also needs to be working correctly to prevent injury, because it stabilises the hip, and can prevent problems like ‘runners knee’ and ITB issues,” says Nichola Roberts of Velo Physio.